roman-milk/roman-milk.github.io/teacher-is-mistaken.md

+===

-  ****** Teacher Is Mistaken Ch.
-12 ****** byStoryTeller07© When he slid off the sofa, naked, she knew he was going to make love to her.
+When he slid off the sofa, naked, she knew he was going to make love to her.
 It wasn't just sex, something needed to satisfy their lust.
 It was going to be a bringing close of two bodies, trying to meld into one.
 A soft keening noise vibrated from deep in her throat.
 Her whole body craved to be in his arms.

   He held onto her, kissing her face, not letting her touch him.
 He worked his way down her chest to her nipples and pulled on them with his lips.
 The piecing rings and as much of her breast as possible was sucked into his mouth.
 She pushed her head back and groaned a low, long sound of anticipation.